I replaced Netflix and HBO with network TV for a week, and my brain is different now

 “It really is a party!” says judge and noted anti-vaxxer Jenny McCarthy.

-“Ahhhhh!” says Ken Jeong, who absolutely loses his mind whenever anything at all happens, ever, on The Masked Singer, a show about screaming and Yo Gabba Gabba costumes, which is apparently expanding into its own Masked universe.
+“Ahhhhh!” says Ken Jeong, who loses his entire mind whenever anything at all happens, ever, on The Masked Singer, a show about screaming and Yo Gabba Gabba costumes, which is apparently expanding into its own Masked universe.

 Reality-competition hosts have an unofficial secondary role, I realized after watching them for several hours.
 They’re the modern-day equivalent of laugh tracks.
 Their reaction is intended to demo what my own reaction should be.
-A lot of the effect comes through editing, where a shot of Jeong (easily the most excitable judge on this or any other show) doing the Neutron Dance can be inserted after any frame.
+A lot of the effect comes through editing, where a shot of Jeong (easily the most surprise-able judge on this or any other show) doing the Neutron Dance can be inserted after any frame.

 The biggest reaction I had to any of the reality-competition shows was when a title card came up during LEGO Masters that revealed Brad Pitt to be an executive producer on the show.